 Also, with the easy export options, you have a complete songwriting tool that can create everything from high-quality demos to full productions more efficiently and quickly.

-If you are a serious songwriter, then Hookpad is an indispensable tool that will keep you writing more music and help destroy writer’s block.
+If you are a serious songwriter, Hookpad is an indispensable tool that keeps you writing more music and help destroy writer’s block.